-- 1. Look at the lights on your Router.
-If you're using a Belkin Router, the lights should be as follows: - The "router" LED should be on. - The "modem" LED should be on, and not blinking. - The "internet" LED should be on, and not blinking. - The "wireless" LED should be on, not blinking. - 2.
+- 1. Make sure the LEDs on the front panel are shown as below: - The "router" LED should be on. - The "modem" LED should be on, and not blinking. - The "internet" LED should be on, and not blinking. - \ The "wireless" LED should be on, and not blinking. - 2.
 Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen.